PADL/libbrowserid/gss-browserid.md

     aud = string encoding of service principal name cbt = base64 URL encoding of channel binding application-specific data

-The re-authentication assertion has an implicit expiry of five minutes after the issue time.
+The re-authentication assertion has an implicit expiry after the issue time (see notes above).

 The ticket expiry time must be cached by the acceptor, along with the subject, issuer, audience, expiry time and ARK of the original assertion.
 The acceptor may share this cache with the replay cache, although this is an implementation detail.